 If you don’t want your plane to crash on your next flight, you might want to keep an eye on the weather forecast.
 Certain weather conditions are particularly dangerous to planes and may cause them to crash.

 The most dangerous type of thunderstorm is a microburst.
-It causes a sudden downward current of air that creates really strong winds.
-If the plane is struck by one of these it might cause the plane to crash.
+It causes a sudden downward current of air that creates powerful winds.
+If the plane is struck by one of these, it might cause the aircraft to crash.

 Planes crashed ion 1975 and 1985 as a result of microbursts in the sky.